keshavkalani15/feedback/README.md

 ## 🛠️ Usage

 ### Development Server
-For testing and development with hot-reload:
+For testing and development with hot-reload and detailed error pages:
 ```bash
 python run.py
 ```